NoLtour/Uni-notes/Electrical and electronic systems/apparent, reactive and real power.md

 Also known as "active" or "real" power, this is the actual amount of power in watts being dissipated by the circuit.

 ### Reactive power
+The dissipated power resulting from inductive and capacitive loads measured in volt-amperes reactive.

+### Apparent power
+The combination of reactive and true power measure in volt-amperes.